fshostme/docs/docs/cs2/plugins/cs2-plugins-openprefireprac.md

 title: "OpenPrefirePrac"
 ---

-An open-source CounterStrikeSharp powered server-side practicing plugin for CS2.
-It provides multiple prefire practices on competitive map pool maps and supports multiplayer practicing concurrently.
+An open-source server-side practice plugin for CS2, powered by CounterStrikeSharp.
+It offers multiple prefire practice scenarios on competitive map pool maps and supports concurrent multiplayer practice sessions.

 :::tip
-1. To play Open Prefire Practice, type the command: `!prefireon` in the chat.
+1. To start Open Prefire Practice, type `!prefireon` in the chat.
-2. After the server changes the map, use the command: `!prefire` to enable Prefire Practice.<br />
+2. Once the server changes the map, use `!prefire` to enable Prefire Practice.<br />
-You can also refer to the list below for all available commands.
+For a full list of available commands, see below.
 :::

 ## In-Game Commands
-You can also use several shortcut commands for quicker access.
   - `!prefire prac [number]`: Start practicing on a selected route.
   - `!prefire map [map name]`: Switch to another map.
   - `!prefire df [1-6]`: Set the difficulty.